 Whatever you do, be sure that your precious pet stays safe.
 Bring outdoor pets inside the garage or the house during the July 4th or New Years Eve celebration.
 Provide a crate or confinement in a pet-proofed room.

 Move horses into securely fenced areas—or better—barns that will safely contain a frantic animal without the chance of injury.
-And just in case, be sure all your precious pets are microchipped or have other permanent and reliable identification for recovery if they do the desperado dash when the rocket’s red glare fills the sky.
+And just in case, microchip all your precious pets or have other permanent and reliable identification for recovery if they do the desperado dash when the rocket’s red glare fills the sky.

-Just as human babies may be soothed by a car ride, a road trip may soothe pets that enjoy the car and take their mind off the noise.
-Just be sure your cat or dog LIKES car rides and is safely secured in a carrier or restraint in the back seat during the ride.
+Just as car rides soothe human babies, a road trip may soothe pets that enjoy the car and take their mind off the noise.
+Just be sure your cat or dog LIKES car rides.
+Safely secure him in a carrier or restraint in the back seat during the ride.

 Do your dogs — or cats — become terrified over fireworks or storms?
 How do you manage the problem?
 What has worked for your pets?
 I hope you’ve never lost a dog or cat but if you have, what steps did you use to be reunited?
 Please share–it could save somebody else heartache.